karlssberg/Motiv/docs/API.md

 ﻿---
-title: Construction
+title: API
-category: building
 ---
-# Constructing a Proposition
+# Creation

-Propositions are constructed by referencing the `Spec` type and calling the various methods that follow.

-These are:
+New propositions are created fluently created by initially calling overloads of the `Spec.Build()` method.

 | Method                                               | Description                                                                                                           |
 |------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|